home

 To enquire about Friends membership, please contact ISED Help Desk (info@isedonline.org)

 ISED Small Enterprise Observatory (ISED-SEO), set up in 1997, is a premier knowledge platform on industry and enterprise development.
-We service the data and policy analysis requirements of research-oriented entities, including the most respected academic institutions and international orgnisations, key policy makers and top decision makers in industry and finance, and of the entrepreneurs.
+We service the data and policy analysis requirements of research-oriented entities, including the most respected academic institutions and international organizations, key policy makers and top decision makers in industry and finance, and of the entrepreneurs.
 It is a monitoring system for business at the global, national and regional levels, with a special thrust on aspects that clearly relate to MSMEs.
-From the usual variables such as, trend in production, export, employment, location of units etc., at one end, it dwells into the wider issues of policy, such as trade regime and barriers, and regulatory policies.
-How does government policy change?
-What will happen to particular industries tomorrow?
-Which are the good NGOs, say in Orissa, that can be partners in a major livelihoods development project?
-How do multilateral trade negotiations influence our MSMEs?
-What are the opportunities and risk factors in lending to a particular cluster/ subsector?
-The Observatory is a platform that constantly seeks to answer such questions.
 The Observatory scans developments in the economy as it affects MSMEs.
 It is an integrated platform which draws upon and makes available intellectual resources in a readily usable form.